dalmirdasilva/ArduinoRadioFrequencyIdentification/README.md

 [Documentation.pdf](Documentation.pdf)

 ## Dependency
 This project depends on my other library called: ArduinoDevice (https://github.com/dalmirdasilva/ArduinoDevice).
-ArduinoDevice libary implements the communication layer between the Arduino and the Reader.
+ArduinoDevice library implements the communication layer between the Arduino and the Reader.
 It also has different capabilities to handle different protocols - like I2C and SPI.

 First, you need to clone that repo, then go into its folder and execute ```make install```.
 Installing libraries (On Linux) is basically linking them into ```~/Arduino/libraries```.
 On Window you will have to copy and past the files to the correct destination - which I don't know!